Sustainability Impact Accelerator

 Project preparation for the Energy Sector

-Scouting projects
+Scouting of new projects

 As the Sustainability Impact Accelerator grows, so does the inflow of potential projects.
 A broad project funnel allows for data collect on that reflects which investment is in which phase of the project cycle – indentifying trends in investment plans.
 Our project pipeline shows that 70% of projects are in Sub-Saharan Africa, primarily in the energy and transport (railway) sectors.
 The data generated can be used beyond the Sustainability Impact Accelerator to indicate, for example, the demand and need for traditional International Training Programmes (ITP) and technical and vocational education and training (TVET) to prepare the labour market for the shift towards servicing increasingly green technology.